-From 210 Freeway, take the Acroyo Bivd. offramp and drive north on Arroyo, which promptly becomes Windsor Avenue.
-Continue north 3⁄4 mile to the intersection with Ventura Street.
+From 210 Freeway, take the Arroyo Blvd. offramp and drive north on Arroyo, which promptly becomes Windsor Avenue.
+Continue north 3⁄4 mile to the intersection with

+Ventura Street PARK HERE.

 You will notice two roads-both with gates usually locked-leading north down toward the canyon entrance.
 Take the right (eastern) of the two; the left road goes to the JPL parking lot.
 Proceed on foot down the road, which gains the Arroyo Seco entrance in 1⁄2 mile.
-You pass the assorted markings of the Pasadena Water Department fences, retaining walls, gaging stations, and a host of warning signs-and reach Forest Service residences in another 1/2 mile.
+You pass the assorted markings of the Pasadena Water Department fences, retaining walls, gaging stations, and a host of warning signs-and reach Forest Service residences in another 1⁄2 mile.
 Go left at a road fork, as indicated by the GABRIELINO TRAIL sign.
-Now the canyon closes in and the scenery becomes more woodsy-giant canyon oaks, alders, willows. sycamores, even a few eucalyptus trees from resort days.
+Now the canyon closes in and the scenery becomes more woodsy-giant canyon oaks, alders, willows, sycamores, even a few eucalyptus trees from resort days.
 This is both a hiking and an equestrian route, so you'll most likely pass horseback riders.
 The trail alternates between following the old road and stream-hopping where roadbed and bridges have washed out.

-A half mile above the Forest Service residences is Teddy's Outpost Picnic Area-named for a small roadside resort operated by Theodore "Teddy" Syvertson from 1914 to 1915.
-In another 1⁄2 mile you reach the Gould Mesa Campground, honoring Will Gould, who homesteaded here in the '90s, and just beyond, a sideroad leading up to Gould Mesa and the Angeles Crest Highway.
-Nino Picnic Area is 1/3 mile farther.
+A half mile above the Forest Service residences is Gould Mesa Picnic Area-named for Will Gould, who homesteaded here back in the '90s-and a side road leading up to Gould Mesa.
+Nino Picnic Area, where Nino Canyon joins the Arroyo, is a 1⁄4 mile farther.
 Above Nino the canyon narrows, twists and turns, and remnants of the old road become less evident.
-In another \% mile you reach Paul Little Memorial Picnic Area, 100 feet to your left.
-Going right, the trail climbs up the steep east slope of the canyon to get around Brown Canyon Debris Dam, then drops back into the gorge and rounds two sharp bends before reaching Oakwilde, 41⁄2 miles from the start.
-Here, amid the crumbling foundations of the old road's-end resort, under live oaks and alders, the Forest Service has built Oakwilde Trail Camp, with tables and stoves.
+In another mile you reach the Paul Little Memorial Picnic Area.
+Just beyond, the trail climbs up the steep east slope of the canyon to get around Brown Canyon Debris Dam, then drops back into the gorge and rounds two more sharp bends before reaching Oakwilde, 41⁄2 miles from the start.
+Here, amid the crumbling foundations of the old resort, under spreading oaks and alders, the Forest Service has built Oakwilde Picnic Area, with tables and stoves.